 Also, keep all records that support your travel and stay abroad, such as:

-💡 Any document that shows you were physically and professionally active in the other country strengthens your case.
+What is the favorite superpower of a worker under article 7.p?
+Tax invisibility!
+But only up to 60,100 euros, of course.💡 Any document that shows you were physically and professionally active in the other country strengthens your case.
 The exemption can mean big savings—so it’s only natural the tax office wants to prevent fraud.

 The Article 7p exemption is not compatible with the Excess Regime—you must choose one or the other.